g1nkk/MarkerBoardApp/README.md

 ## MarkerBoard

-#### MarkerBoard is a lightweight and intuitively designed minimalist marker board app, designed to help you jot down notes, ideas, and visual support materials with ease.
+#### MarkerBoard is a lightweight and intuitively designed minimalist marker board WPF app, designed to help you jot down notes, ideas, and visual support materials with ease.
 Its simplicity and user-friendliness make it the perfect choice for anyone looking to quickly and effortlessly record their thoughts and visualize ideas without unnecessary complexities.